MichaelLangbein/tdl2/backend/data/wiki/math/algebra_general.md

 This looks simple enough, but unfortunately, inverting a matrix is a \BigTheta{N^3} operation, and matrix multiplication is still a \BigTheta{N^{>2.3}} operation.
 Contrary to that, the evaluation of a plynomal is a \BigTheta{N} operation when using Horners method.

-\paragraph{Gram-Schmidt orthogonalisation} For every set of li vectors we can find a set of orthogonal vectors like this:
+### Gram-Schmidt orthogonalisation For every set of li vectors we can find a set of orthogonal vectors like this:

  - $b_1 = v_1$
  - $b_2 = v_2 - prj(v_2, b_1) = v_2 - \frac{v_2 \innerprod b_1}{b_1 \innerprod b_1}b_1$